 “Spiritual laws never oppose psychological laws.
 We can say rather that they assume them.
 However, their focus is not the same, and the spiritual cannot be reduced to the psychological.”
 They are wider in scope and their goal is different.
 Spiritual law goes beyond psychological law and gives it direction, its goal, but it cannot do away with with, extinguish, ignore or deny the psychological function.

-My thought is that the notion that spiritual laws assume psychological laws is very pertinent; the point being that they cannot just be left as assumed but need to be unfolded from a spiritual perspective, which is the way Pacot works.
+My thought is that the notion that spiritual laws assume psychological laws is very pertinent; the point being that the latter cannot just be left as assumed but need to be unfolded from a spiritual perspective, which is the way Pacot works.
 In subsequent volumes, Pacot identifies 5 laws of life, which if transgressed lead to poor function, to loss, to death; essentially, to not living as a fully accepted and loved child of God; thus, psychological wounding is best approached through the spiritual.
 Starting always with biblical passages, in this first volume, Pacot looks at a number of deep needs, and, as a link to DB, always with a view to the integration of the whole being, being whole, which is a theme commonly found in DB’s looks at monasticism, where one meaning of the word ‘monk’ is ‘to be one.’
 To touch on another point of commonality with DB, Pacot speaks frequently about union and communion but ‘without fusion.’
 Evidently, to quote Bob Ekblad on the back cover of our English translation, this is reading ‘for anyone interested in holistic personal transformation’; Pacot is a deep inward dive, always as conducted by the Holy Spirit.
 I’m going to quote Daniel here, from his book on Ascetism:

 From the moment we are aware that God is not in us and that we are not in God, we find that we are sick.
 Since this concerns the core of our lives, our love for God and for others, we discover the extreme necessity there is that we be treated, the extreme necessity of coming before Christ and saying to him, “Lord, heal me!”